 Youth In Policing Initiative

-The Summer YIPI program session runs from June to August, whereas the Fall session takes place from October to January.
-For approximately 35 hours per week, the participants will work in various Sections of the Kingston Police Service, support community initiatives and learn valuable life and employment skills.
+The school-year YIPI program session runs from November to June, whereas the summer session takes place in July and August.
+For 10 hours per week, the participants will work in various sections of the Kingston Police service, support community initiatives and learn valuable life and employment skills.
 YIPI participants will also have a working relationship with a number of valuable youth-serving organizations in Kingston.

 - Eligible to work in Canada;